hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function_iam.html.markdown

 page_title: "Google: google_cloudfunctions_function_iam"
 sidebar_current: "docs-google-cloudfunctions-function-iam"
 description: |-
-  Collection of resources to manage IAM policy for Cloud Functions CloudFunction
+  Collection of resources to manage IAM policy for Cloud Functions Function
 ---

-# IAM policy for Cloud Functions CloudFunction
+# IAM policy for Cloud Functions Function
-Three different resources help you manage your IAM policy for Cloud Functions CloudFunction.
+Three different resources help you manage your IAM policy for Cloud Functions Function.
 Each of these resources serves a different use case:

 * `google_cloudfunctions_function_iam_policy`: Authoritative.
-Sets the IAM policy for the cloudfunction and replaces any existing policy already attached.
+Sets the IAM policy for the function and replaces any existing policy already attached.
 * `google_cloudfunctions_function_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
-Other roles within the IAM policy for the cloudfunction are preserved.
+Other roles within the IAM policy for the function are preserved.
 * `google_cloudfunctions_function_iam_member`: Non-authoritative.
 Updates the IAM policy to grant a role to a new member.
-Other members for the role for the cloudfunction are preserved.
+Other members for the role for the function are preserved.

 ~> **Note:** `google_cloudfunctions_function_iam_policy` **cannot** be used in conjunction with `google_cloudfunctions_function_iam_binding` and `google_cloudfunctions_function_iam_member` or they will fight over what your policy should be.